rorcores/rorchat/README.md

 - Reserved usernames blocked (admin, root, system, etc.)

 **Sessions:** httpOnly cookies containing a **random token** (token is hashed in DB), 30-day expiry.

+## Profile Pictures & Image Messages

+### Profile Pictures
+Users can upload a profile picture from the **Settings** panel (accessible via the user dropdown menu):
+- Select an image from your device
+- **Crop tool** lets you position and zoom before saving
+- Images are automatically resized to 256×256 and compressed to JPEG (~150KB max)
+- Profile pics are stored as base64 data URLs in the database

+### Image Messages
+Users can send photos in chat by tapping the 📷 button:
+- Select an image from your device
+- Preview before sending
+- Images are automatically resized (max 1200×1200) and compressed (~500KB max)
+- Click/tap any image in chat to view it full-screen in a lightbox

+### Changing Username
+Users can change their username anytime from **Settings**:
+- Same validation rules as signup (2-16 chars, starts with letter, alphanumeric + underscores)
+- Username must not already be taken by another user
+- Reserved usernames are blocked

 ## Security Model (Important)